hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 - If multi-cloud is a thing, the solution needs to not _require_ any cloud provider (but in practice it can assume certain defaults)
 - If autonomy is valued over productivity, the solution needs to allow teams to shove their own thing into it somehow
 - If self service is a need, people need a cookbook that lets them apply very standard and methodical solutions to common problems
-- If we don't want custom / in-house solutions, we need to choose implementations that let us minimize custom glue
+- If we don't want custom / in-house solutions, we need to choose implementations that let us minimise custom glue
 - If we can't have one size fits all and we need out of band deployment, the solution has to allow for "custom deployment code"
 - If we can't require teams to refactor their code, it means we're doing the migration, and so that needs to be possible with the team size and resources